 This buying power can also apply to other types of fringe benefits, like the use of an employee assistance program (EAP).
 These programs can vary from employer to employer, but they typically provide employees free services such as mental health support or legal consultations.

 Because employers can purchase these benefits in bulk, it means they can pass that value over to you.
 If you were to seek out those services on your own—like scheduling a therapy session or a visit with a lawyer—you’d likely pay out-of-pocket for them.

 The Society for Human Resource Management reports that just 5.5% of employees tapped into those benefits in 2018.
 Not enough people take advantage of their EAPs.
 So check if you have access to an EAP; it could save you more than you might think.

 Understanding Benefit Portability

-Some fringe benefits, like certain insurance policies or retirement accounts, have what’s called portability—meaning you can keep the benefit even if you leave your employer.
-However, some types of benefits don’t allow for this, which might make that a deciding factor for whether the benefit is right for you.
+Some fringe benefits, like certain insurance policies or retirement accounts, have what’s called portability.
+This means you can keep the benefit even if you leave your employer.
+However, this isn’t allowed for some types of benefits, which might make that a deciding factor for whether the benefit is right for you.